 There is a stain on the wall.
 I have to clean that.
 The blender needs to be probably scrubbed too.
 And I have to print my train ticket.
 And the ticket for the Yo La Tango show, which I now can’t find.
 No receipt.
 No email.
 Nothing.
 Where is it?
 But I have to get back to writing.
 It’s now.
 Now is that time.
 Except maybe one more thing.

-There are couple of things I have been thinking about before I get into the real first draft of Mina, the final installment of the Cx Trilogy.
+There are couple of things I have shed – bits of writer’s block – before I get into the real first draft of Mina, the final installment of the Cx Trilogy.

 First of all, Tarantino’s Once Upon a Time in Hollywood was a surprise.
 I am not a fan of his work, especially his depictions of violence and tedious storytelling methods; however the second half of the film worked well.
 That said, Tarantino’s misogyny comes through with a vengeance in the end.
 His hate for women is terrifying not only in its graphic nature, but more worrying, how it is embraced by the public.

 Second, I don’t think writer’s block really exists.
 It’s just hard getting going at times.
 That’s called inertia.
 All I have to do is move the rock forward.
 That’s it.
 Once I get going, there will be no stopping it.

 I went to a hockey game last night at Madison Square Gardens.
 We had some decent seats – high at one end of the rink – but it is a chichi kind of location with only two rows and big leather seats.
 I was surrounded by Rangers fans who really hated my banter.
 The sad thing is that their retorts were lame.
 One guy said that the Leafs were Montreal’s little bitches.
 Still trying to figure that one out.